solliancenet/tech-immersion-data-ai/ai-exp2/README.md

     "ResourceId": "/subscriptions/30fc406c-c745-44f0-be2d-63b1c860cde0/resourceGroups/tech-immersion/providers/Microsoft.CognitiveServices/accounts/tech-immersion-cogserv"
     ```

-13. Return to your Cognitive Services account in the Azure portal, and select **Keys** from the left-hand menu.
+13. Return to your Cognitive Services account in the Azure portal, and select **Keys and Endpoint** from the left-hand menu.
 On the Keys blade, copy the **Key 1** value by selecting the copy button to the right of the field.

     ![Cognitive Services keys.](media/cog-services-keys.png "Keys")